Instagram/IGListKit/README.md

 ## Vision

-For the long term goals and "vision" of `IGListKit`, please read our [Vision](https://github.com/Instagram/IGListKit/blob/master/Guides/VISION.md) doc.
+For the long-term goals and "vision" of `IGListKit`, please read our [Vision](https://github.com/Instagram/IGListKit/blob/master/Guides/VISION.md) doc.

 ## Contributing